koraktor/geist/README.md

 Geist
 =====

 Geist is a Git-backed key-value store written in Ruby.
-You may call it "Git Explicit Item Storage Tool" if you really want too.

 ## Usage